 Most insurers will let you check up on the status of a claim after you’ve filed it, so you should be able to track what stage your claim is in.
 You’ll also have a claims adjuster, or representative, who you can contact with questions about the status of your claim.

-In general, car insurance claims settlements may go to you or they may go directly to a repair shop that is fixing your car after a covered incident.
+In general, car insurance claims settlements can go to you or directly to a repair shop that is fixing your car after a covered incident.
 With gap insurance, since the point of the coverage is to pay off the remainder of the lease or loan, the payment would go straight to the lessor or lienholder, paying off the rest of the cost and leaving you free to finance or lease another car.

 You can find out if you have gap insurance by checking your declarations page which lists the coverage included in your policy.
 You may be able to access both documents online or confirm your coverage information by calling your insurance provider directly.